Skip to content

 Principals

-• Develop one policy for each area that suits many organisations.
+• Develop best-practice policies for each type of agreement that suits many organisations of similar type.

 • New policies (and policy changes) go through a predicatable process organisations can rely on.